Dividend Tracker With Google Sheet: Build Yours in 6 Steps

 They are the basic introduction to tracking capital gains and dividend income but it’s a good start depending on what you need.

-One key point to be aware of is that Canadians will usually deal with both USD and CAD dollars whereas Americans will usually only have USD.
+One key point to be aware of is that Canadians usually deal with both USD and CAD dollars whereas Americans usually only have USD.
 It becomes important that USD stock holdings are converted to CAD dollars to establish the proper market value in the home currency.
 Google Sheets can automatically convert the currency as well.

 Don’t forget to use the DLR Norbert’s Gambit to execute your currency conversion.